- Food and Cooking»

 - slightly turmeric powder, for adding in ginger paste

 - Make 3 cuts into the eggplant all around vertically so that steam passes into it while roasting.
-Leave some space at top and bottom so that it is held together and do not get separated as shown in the images.
+Leave some space at the top and the bottom so that it is held together and does not get separated as shown in the images.

-- Now put the cut brinjals (eggplants) into the oven or deep fry pan with a little bit of oil in it so that it will not dry up or burn.
-The water content already present in brinjals along with this oil assist in vapour formation when you cover it with a lid thereby enabling good cooking and getting roasted well.
+- Put the cut brinjals (eggplants) into the oven or deep fry pan with a little bit of oil in it so that it will not dry up or burn.
+The water content already present in brinjals along with this oil assist in vapor formation when you cover it with a lid thereby enabling good cooking and getting roasted well.
 Keep the flame or heat at a medium level.

 - When the brinjals and tomatoes get fully roasted, turn off the flame or oven and remove them into a wide plate and allow them to cool so that you are able to touch them and mix them with hands.